Spnetic-5/Obstacle-Avoidance-Using-Ros-Gazebo/README.md

 3. In another terminal, run the command `roslaunch my_robot_urdf robot.launch`.
 This will load the dd robot in the gazebo environment at the origin.
 4. In another terminal run `rosrun motion_plan OA.py`.
 This will start the robot and obstacle avoidance algorithm.
+5. In another terminal `rosrun motion_plan go-to-point.py`.
+This will start the robot and motion planning algorithm.

 ## Prerequisites
 * [ROS](http://wiki.ros.org/kinetic)